Horley1/meeter/README.md

 # meeter
-Service, that can help you to find optimal place to meet with somebody.
+Service, that helps you to find a suitable place to meet with somebody.